davidstosik/davidstosik.github.io/src/_posts/2024-10-21-deploying-writebook-with-kamal2.md

 1. There's a single `Dockerfile` which runs a custom `bin/boot` script at launch.
 2. That `bin/boot` script looks like a stripped down [Foreman](https://github.com/ddollar/foreman) alternative: it reads the `Procfile` file and starts all processes it defines:
     1. The web server, started via [Thruster](https://github.com/basecamp/thruster), Basecamp's new HTTP/2 proxy written in Go.
-I think it was made mainly to be used in combination with Kamal 2 but here, it's used on its own.
+I thought it was made specifically to be used in combination with Kamal 2 but here, it's used on its own.
     2. A Redis server!
 This one really surprised me for multiple reasons:
         1. I expected Writebook to rely on the Solid trifecta, in particular [Solid Queue](https://github.com/rails/solid_queue), so it could ditch Rails' need for a Redis server, but it doesn't.
 Maybe in a future version?
         2. Redis does not run in its own container, but instead it runs along the Rails application.